NextcartOpenSource/apollo-link-server/README.md

 # apollo-server-link

----

-title: apollo-link-server
+title: apollo-link-schema
-description: Use an Apollo Server instance to request data.

----
+description: Assists with mocking and server-side rendering

 The server link provides a [graphql execution environment](http://graphql.org/graphql-js/graphql/#graphql), which allows you to perform GraphQL operations on a provided server instance.
 This type of behavior is commonly used for server-side rendering (SSR) to avoid network calls and to unify caching.